Compiled by Kathy Dare and Peter Wilson

 CUPBOARD LOVE at St Mary’s Church, South Street, is the Town’s main food bank.
 Access to Cupboard Love is via referral from various sources including Citizen Advice (CAB), Job Centre and Doctors.
 No one will ever be turned away but will be asked to get a referral for any future visits.
 It is open on Wednesday mornings 11 am – 1 pm for collection of food parcels.
 In certain circumstances home delivery is available.
 Out of hours, messages can be left on 07443 596096 – messages will be checked and actioned on Wednesday mornings. firstname.lastname@example.org

-BRIDPORT COMMUNITY FRIDGE operates from the Chapel in the Garden on East Street and is currently opens every day except Thursday (when they are at St Swithin’s Church) and Sunday.
-Saturdays 10-12; Tuesdays 11-1pm; Wednesdays – 12-1; Thursdays 10-1pm at St Swithin’s; Friday 11.30-1.30.
+BRIDPORT COMMUNITY FRIDGE operates from the Chapel in the Garden on East Street and is currently open on Tuesdays and Saturdays 10-11.30am.
+It is also at St Swithun’s on Thursdays 9.30-11.00am.
 Surplus food is supplied from local supermarkets and other places.
 Anyone can come and help themselves as the aim is both to help the needy and reduce food waste.
-More details are on their Facebook page or call 01308 422448. email@example.com
+More details are on their Facebook page or call 01308 422448.
+Click here to email.

-THE GARDEN GLUT & FOOD STALL is in the St Swithin’s Church car park in North Allington every Thursday from 10am -1 pm and will continue until at least March.
-Jointly run by the Bridport Local Food Group, Transition Town Bridport and the Community Fridge.
-It supplies for free (or donation) surplus food plus fresh produce from local growers including ready meals.
-More details from the Chapel or Bridport Local Food Group website www.bridportfoodfestival.co.uk or contact Peter on firstname.lastname@example.org or 07778 159826.
+THE FOOD STALL (formerly known as the Garden Glut stall) is in the St Swithun’s Church car park in North Allington every Thursday from 9.30am-11 a.m.
+It supplies for free (or donation) surplus food plus fresh produce from local growers, including ready meals, as well as surpluses from supermarkets.
+This is open to everyone, all are welcome.
+The initiative is jointly run by the Bridport Local Food Group, Transition Town Bridport and the Community Fridge.
+More details from the Chapel in the Garden or Bridport Local Food Group website www.bridportfoodfestival.co.uk or contact Peter via email or 07778 159826.

 HOPEFUL HAMPERS operate from the United Church on East Street.
 They provide emergency hampers of tinned/dried and fresh food to families in urgent need of food.
 They have a small stock of food kept at Good Books and shop for fresh food if required, usually after talking to the recipient about their needs/preferences.
 In addition, they also supply organisations such as CAB, primary schools, housing associations, nurseries with bags of dried and tinned food which they can give out to anyone in need.
 To access please email with details of family composition, ages of children, address and contact details. email email@example.com